dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 ```
 , where `Unit` indicates that a side effect is performed in order to register the passed test value with the framework.

+We'd like this to return a value instead.

-This however is just a trait of the default `Suite` API and not inherent to the programming model.
-So I wrote a micro-library [`weaver-test-extra`](https://github.com/dimitarg/weaver-test-extra) overcoming that problem.
+Luckily, this problem is not inherent to the programming model of the library.
+I wrote a micro-library [`weaver-test-extra`](https://github.com/dimitarg/weaver-test-extra) overcoming it.
 We will be using this library in addition to `weaver-test` in all the below examples.
 The library contains [nearly no code](https://github.com/dimitarg/weaver-test-extra/tree/60523cbe2fd58347ce3ab4fa5566a7f273dc9dd2/src/main/scala/weaver/pure) - you could write it yourself if you wanted.

 The point is, we now don't have to worry how side-effectful registrations might interact with regular code and break compositionality.
 It's now regular code all the way down.

-Let's write some.
+Let's write some, and get a feel for purely functional testing, and what it buys us.

-All the below code is [available on github](https://github.com/dimitarg/weaver-test-examples).
+(All the following code is [available on github](https://github.com/dimitarg/weaver-test-examples).)

 # Build setup